uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 Given a query, the LLM generates a hypothetical document that is likely relevant to the query, essentially a synthetic "good answer".
 We then embed this hypothetical document and perform retrieval by finding the nearest neighbors of the hypothetical document embedding instead of the query embedding.

-This technique works well when your corpus contains text similar in style or structure to the imagined document, since it places the search directly into the “semantic neighborhood” where relevant answers live.
+This technique works well when your corpus contains text similar in style or structure to the imagined document, since it places the search directly into the "semantic neighborhood" where relevant answers live.
 However, it might fail if the general style differs too much from the actual corpus.

 Additionally, HyDE requires a query-time LLM generation of the hypothetical document which can be quite costly at scale.